This rulesheet is based off of the work of Adam Kiesler and others. Permission was received to post it here for editing.

 Dead End Lane and Blown Pistons

-The Dead End Target typically awards 250k + a small bonus for any lit circles at opening of the Dead End Lane.
+The dead end target typically awards 250k + a small bonus for any lit circles at the lane in front of the target.
 These circle inserts are lit by completing enough pop bumpers.

-Ending a Combo at the Dead End Target will award one Blown Piston for each circle lit via the pop bumpers.
-Collecting 10 blown pistons will light an extra ball.
+Ending a combo at the dead end target will award one Blown Piston for each circle lit via the pop bumpers.
+Each Blown Piston is worth double the normal bonus for shooting the target, and collecting 10 Blown Pistons will light an extra ball.

-Complete all 5 rollover lanes (3 inlanes, 2 above pop bumpers) 1 time to light Mystery.
+Complete all 5 rollover lanes (3 inlanes, 2 above pop bumpers), which alternate with the flippers, to light Mystery at the scoop.
 Complete them multiple times for better awards, up to level 4.
-Shoot scoop when Mystery is lit to collect a random award.
-Also useful during multiball to hold a ball for a few seconds while animation runs.
-Mystery animation can be skipped by pressing both flippers.
+Shoot scoop when Mystery is lit to collect a random award (from the following set: small points, light 1 or 2 items, SNAKE letters, METALLICA letter, bonus X).
+The mystery animation can be skipped by pressing both flippers.

 End of the Line (Wizard Mode)

-At the start of EOTL, you receive a hefty bonus for all the items you’ve collected in the game.
-I believe it’s 1M per # of Items collected throughout your game.
+At the start of End of the Line, you receive a hefty bonus for all the items you’ve collected in the game.
+This seems to be 200k per # of items collected throughout your game.

-This wizard mode starts with 2 balls in play and 1 random shot lit for a Jackpot.
-Note that EOTL continues even if you drain down to a single ball!
-Collect the JP to light a roving Super Jackpot.
-Once you collect the SJP, an add-a-ball plus ball-save is awarded and you return to the JP phase, but with one additional JP shot lit/required to qualify your next SJP.
-You can repeat this cycle until you complete it with all 6 shots lit for JPs.
-After the final SJP, it seems like you enter a “Victory Laps”-esque phase where all shots award JPs and no additional SJPs are possible.
+This wizard mode starts with 2 balls in play and 1 random shot lit for a jackpot.
+Collect the jackpot to light a roving Super Jackpot (from left to right, and then back).
+Once you collect the Super Jackpot, an add-a-ball plus ball-save is awarded and you return to the jackpot phase, but with one additional shot required to qualify your next Super Jackpot.
+You can repeat this cycle until you complete it, with all 6 shots lit for jackpots.
+After the final Super Jackpot, all shots award jackpots and no additional Super Jackpots are possible.